MaciejBabicki/Programmers/README.md

 - **Browse Data:** Users can browse available programmer profiles, checking their skills, experience, and other information.

 - **Authentication and Authorization:** Access to the application is secured using Spring Security, requiring users to authenticate through login.

-1) To find the programming-trainer for private lessons
-2) To find an employee

 ## Technologies: